Corey Feldman: Personal life

-Drug/alcohol abuse
+Drug and alcohol abuse

 Feldman has spoken publicly about his struggles with drug addiction and alcoholism, which he said started due to abuse from his mother and his sexual abuse while in the film industry.
-In September 1990, it was reported that he had been charged with possession of heroin in what was described as his second narcotics-related charge since March 1990.
+In September 1990, he was charged with possession of heroin in what was described as his second narcotics-related charge since March 1990.
 He has said that he underwent a 10-month rehabilitation process to recover from his addiction to heroin.
-In 2013, he wrote that he had abstained from the use of hard drugs since 1995.

 In October 2016, he denied being on drugs when he performed on the Today program the previous month.
-In October 2017, he was charged with misdemeanor possession of marijuana, driving under suspension, and speeding after being pulled over in Mangham, Louisiana.
+In October 2017, his band was pulled over in Mangham, Louisiana.
 His security guard and four other members of his group were charged with drug crimes, including possession of Xanax.

 Friendship with Corey Haim

 Feldman and fellow actor Corey Haim were close friends.
 Feldman first met Haim at the age of 14 on the set of The Lost Boys, a film in which they both acted.
-The two "bonded instantly" and became known as "The Two Coreys".
+The two became known as "The Two Coreys".
 The Two Coreys "became the hosts of a weekly underage party night for Hollywood Youth called Alphy's Soda Pop Club".

 The Two Coreys went on to star in License to Drive (1988) and Dream a Little Dream (1989) together.
-Ultimately, the two would appear in a total of nine films together.
 Becoming a brand, The Two Coreys achieved mainstream fame and notoriety as teen idols.
 However, both Feldman and Haim experienced career downturns due to drug use.

 The Two Coreys, a reality show about The Two Coreys, aired on the A&E Network from 2007 to 2008.
 The disintegrating relationship between the former best friends prompted a six-month hiatus before the second season.
 Before Haim's death, he and Feldman reconciled off-camera.

 Following a long battle with drug addiction, Haim died of pneumonia in 2010.
 Following Haim's death, Feldman said that he "hoped his friend would be remembered 'as a beautiful, funny, enigmatic character who brought nothing but life and lights and entertainment and art to all of our lives'".

 In 2020, Feldman released My Truth: The Rape of 2 Coreys.
 The documentary explores the friendship between Feldman and Haim and asserts that both were sexually abused as children in the entertainment industry.